-Find out everything you need to know about Machine Learning: definition, operation, different categories… you’ll know everything about Machine Learning and its revolutionary impact in all areas!
+Find out everything you need to know about Machine Learning: definition, operation, and different categories… you’ll know everything about Machine Learning and its revolutionary impact in all areas!

 Machine Learning is a scientific field, and more specifically a sub-category of artificial intelligence.
 It consists in letting algorithms discover “patterns”, i.e. recurring patterns, in data sets.
 These data can be numbers, words, images, statistics…

-Anything that can be stored digitally can be used as data for the Machine Learning.
+Anything that can be stored digitally can be used as data for Machine Learning.
 By detecting patterns in this data, algorithms learn and improve their performance in the execution of a specific task.

 In short, Machine Learning algorithms autonomously learn how to perform a task or make predictions from data and improve their performance over time.
 Once trained, the algorithm will be able to find patterns in new data.